Republican Karen Handel defeats Democrat Jon Ossoff in Georgia special election

-SANDY SPRINGS, Georgia — Republican Karen Handel won the special congressional election in Georgia on Tuesday, fending off a strong challenge from Democrat Jon Ossoff in the heavily Republican House district, according to a projection by NBC News.
+SANDY SPRINGS, Georgia — Republican Karen Handel won the special congressional election in Georgia on Tuesday, fending off a challenge from Democrat Jon Ossoff in the heavily Republican House district.

 Handel’s victory in the closely fought contest, which drew national interest and was the most expensive House race ever at over $50 million spent by both sides, comes as good news for President Donald Trump.
 Democrats had promoted the contest as a referendum on the president.

-With over 99 percent of the vote counted, Handel lead Ossoff 53 percent to 47 percent in a race that many expected to be much closer.
+With 99 percent of the vote counted, Handel leads Ossoff 53 percent to 47 percent in a race that many expected to be much closer.
 Handel had 127,021 votes to the Democrat's 114,390 ballots.

 In her victory speech, Handel offered “a special thanks to the President of United States of America,” as the crowd began chanting Trump’s name.